 There is a delay between rising air temperatures and sea-level rise.
-Ocean thermal expansion and ice loss occur on timescales slower than the rate at which air temperature increases in response to rising atmospheric CO_2 concentrations.
-It can take over a thousand years for ocean thermal expansion to equilibrate with warmer air temperatures.
-Description to the reductions in fossil fuel use and CO_2 emissions, oceans would continue to rise for many centuries because of the slow nature of the processes governing sea-level rise.
+Ocean thermal expansion and ice loss occur on timescales slower than the rate at which air temperature increases in response to rising atmospheric CO2 concentrations.
+It can take over a thousand years for ocean thermal expansion to equilibrate with warmer air temperatures.10 Even if there were huge reductions in fossil fuel use and CO2 emissions, oceans would continue to rise for many centuries because of the slow nature of the processes governing sea-level rise.